Sdkyl/RPC-and-RUN-doc/XdagJ 0.8.0run.md

 ```
 ###
-1. If you use an existing snapshot file, please ignore this step.
+Notice:
-2. Please make sure to update file "xdagj-0.8.0-shaded.jar" before performing this step.
+	1. Please make sure to update file "xdagj-0.8.0-shaded.jar" before performing this step.
-3. Snapshot file "SNAPSHOT" will be generated in directory mainnet/rocksdb/xdagdb.
+	2. Snapshot file "SNAPSHOT" will be generated in directory mainnet/rocksdb/xdagdb.
 ###

-# Run this command in the /run directory to make the snapshot.
+# Run the following command to make the snapshot.
+$ cd run
-$ sh xdag.sh --makesnapshot convertxamount
+$ sh xdag.sh --makesnapshot
 ```